nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

 the additional value reference changes copying behavior of the array *values* (the behavior about *structure* copying stays).

-The case "Not referenced, refcount = 1" stays.
-By reference iteration means we want to change the original array, if there are any changes to the `$value`, so the array isn't copied ([proof][5]).
+The case "Not referenced, refcount == 1" doesn't change.
+By reference iteration means we want to change the original array if there are any changes to the `$value`, so the array isn't copied ([proof][5]).

 The case "Referenced" also stays the same, as in this case a change to `$value` should change all variables referencing the iterated array ([proof][6]).

-Only the case "Not referenced, refcount > 1" changes.
-In this case now both the array structure and its values needs to be copied.
-The array structure because otherwise the array pointer of the `$array` variable outside the function would be changed and the values because a change to `$value` would also change the outside `$array` variable.
+Only the "Not referenced, refcount > 1" case change, as now both the array structure and its values need are be copied.
+The array structure because otherwise the array pointer of the `$array` variable outside the function would change and the values because a change to `$value` would also change the outside `$array` values.

 Summary
 -------